 In large cities and towns in China, like Beijing, Shanghai, Guangzhou and Shenzhen, you’ll find that ATMs are widely available and easy to find.
 But in smaller cities, you may find using your foreign cards at an ATM or for making payments a bit more difficult.

 And no matter where you happen to find an ATM to use in China, you’ll typically find it’s a complicated process.
 Some popular troubles include:

 - • Finding multiple machines in a row with different functions

 - • Numbers on the keypads can differ by machine

 - • Money in the ATM running out on a weekend

 - • Card swallowing by an ATM after too many incorrect pins.

 Withdrawing money can also be a bit expensive, with relatively high fees charged by the local ATM operators for foreign card withdrawals.
 And withdrawal limits can range from 2,500 to 3,000 Yuan Renminbi (RMB) per day (NZD$500 to NZD$600*), but it varies by bank.

 The main foreign-friendly ATMs belong to the Bank of China, Merchant's Bank and ICBC, as these are usually easy to find and offer instructions in English.

-Cash is the preferred method of payment in Japan, but you may struggle to find an ATM that supports foreign bank cards while you're over there, as many of the banks in Japan are not yet connected to the international ATM network.
+Cash is the preferred method of payment in Japan, but you may struggle to find an ATM that supports foreign bank cards while you're over there.
+That’s because many of the banks in Japan aren’t yet connected to the international ATM network.